1763 Hamiltion-Cleves Road

 October 12th, Penny Brooks will help you create art you can use.
 Eat, drink, and paint a piece of furniture.
 Stay for a farm-style dinner at her Art Barn.

-October 18th, Trudy and Steve Marcum are opening their home for drinks and an Oktoberfest feast prepared by their son, Chef Matthew Marcum.
+SOLD OUT October 18th, Trudy and Steve Marcum are opening their home for drinks and an Oktoberfest feast prepared by their son, Chef Matthew Marcum.

 October 25th, the Antiquities Museum will be the perfect venue for an elegant, gourmet dinner with wine pairings.
 Hosts are the Holzbergers, Kornylaks, Mosers, Groths, Ruth Maurer and Gerry Hammond.

-October 30th is an opportunity to eat, drink, and learn at Jungle Jim’s Cooking School in addition to viewing an exhibition of Marie Bonamineo’s paintings, fifty years in the making.
+SOLD OUT October 30th is an opportunity to eat, drink, and learn at Jungle Jim’s Cooking School in addition to viewing an exhibition of Marie Bonamineo’s paintings, fifty years in the making.

-November 1st Joshua Smith will have craft beers cold, wine poured, and the fixings ready for you to create your own pizza masterpiece.
+SOLD OUT November 1st Joshua Smith will have craft beers cold, wine poured, and the fixings ready for you to create your own pizza masterpiece.

-November 7th SOLD OUT Dianne and Woody Fitton are throwing a big, fat Greek party, complete with music and surprise entertainment.
+SOLD OUT November 7th Dianne and Woody Fitton are throwing a big, fat Greek party, complete with music and surprise entertainment.